Acoped/InfiniSweeper/README.md

 Basic multiplayer functionality is implemented although there still are bugs for the multiplayer mode.
 (Again, feel free to contribute!
 I imagine a proper multiplayer mode could make these huge boards actually *fun* to solve together!)

+## Ideas for contribution

-Personally I was mostly curious about generating huge minesweeper boards, and since I succeeded with that, I'm probably not working much on this app going forward.
+Personally I was mostly curious about generating huge minesweeper boards, beating the world record, and also some basic networking for a networking course back in university, and since I succeeded with those goals, I'm probably not working much on this app going forward.

-It would be fun if someone wanted to contribute to make the launcher better and perhaps finalize the multiplayer, though!
+It would be fun if someone wanted to contribute, however!

+If so, I have the following suggestions:

+- Make the launcher better, such as input sanitation.
+I would be careful of disallowing too big boards though, if someone wants to test the limits, but some warnings and a better UX would be nice.
+- Loading bar to approximate time to generate huge boards, so we can see what the board generation is currently doing!
+Currently users need to wait without much clue of what's going on.
+- Finalizing game board navigation with arrow keys in fullscreen and windowed mode.
+- General refactors, optimizations, bug fixes, and cleaner code.
+- Finalize the networked multiplayer (I think big boards could be really fun with friends!)

 ## Additional details for curious computer science nerds